COAS Programme 2025-26

 Courses

-Cardiff Open Art School opens its doors again in Autumn 2025 with a whole range of fantastic learning opportunities available.
+Cardiff Open Art School opens its doors again in Spring 2026 with a whole range of fantastic learning opportunities available.
 From pottery to painting, drawing to design thinking, photography, printmaking and craft courses, there is something for everyone.

 It doesn't matter if you're an experienced artist or designer, are preparing a portfolio to apply for a degree or Foundation programme, or if you've never picked up a pencil before, the courses and workshops are a great way of both trying out new skills or further developing your practice.